25+ Of the Best Books on the American Revolution

 Topic: The failed American attempt to bring Canada into the Revolution.

-Summary: Anderson tells the story of the invasion of Quebec, the hardships endured by Arnold’s and Montgomery’s forces, and the campaign’s ultimate failure.
-He explores the strategic importance of Canada and the consequences of its remaining loyal.
-The narrative blends battlefield detail with political context.
+Anderson narrates the events of the invasion of Quebec, the privations of Arnold’s and Montgomery’s men, and the campaign’s dismal failure.
+He covers the strategic value of Canada and the results of its continued loyalty.
+The story is a mix of military and political background.

 23. Thomas Paine’s Common Sense – Thomas Paine